-The second empirical camp leaps the question of whether ESOs increase risk appetite to the question of whether ESOs lead to greater risk-taking.
-Numerous studies report that ESOs (often measured by their objective convexity) lead to riskier corporate policies, including riskier investments (Agrawal and Mandelker, 1987; Coles, Daniel, and Naveen, 2006; Gormley, Matsa, and Milbourn, 2013), less hedging (Tufano, 1996; Rajgopal and Shevlin, 2002; Knopf, Nam, and Thornton, 2002), higher leverage (Berger, Ofek, and Yermack, 1997; Coles, Daniel, and Naveen, 2006; Chava and Purnanandam, 2010; Gormley, Matsa, and Milbourn, 2013; Shue and Townsend, 2013), and less cash (Chava and Purnanandam, 2010; Gormley, Matsa, and Milbourn, 2013).
-Moreover, DeFusco, Johnson, and Zorn (1990), Guay (1999), Cohen, Hall, and Viceira (2000), Rajgopal and Shevlin (2002), Low (2009), Gormley, Matsa, and Milbourn (2013), and Shue and Townsend (2013) report evidence that ESOs inflate cash flow volatility and/or stock return volatility.
-In contrast, Liu and Mauer (2011), Hayes, Lemmon, and Qiu (2012), and Kini and Williams (2012) report evidence that ESOs inflate cash holdings and reduce leverage and stock return volatility.
-Bettis, Bizjak, Coles, and Kalpathy (2010) and Bizjak, Bettis, Coles, and Kalpathy (2015) caution that performance-vesting provisions, which have become more common in recent years, complicate the convexity estimations in many of these studies.
+The second empirical camp leaps the question of whether ESOs increase risk appetite to the question of whether ESOs lead to greater risk taking.
+Numerous studies report that ESOs (often measured by their objective convexity) lead to riskier corporate policies, including riskier investments (Agrawal and Mandelker 1987, Coles et al. 2006, Gormley et al. 2013), less hedging (Tufano 1996, Rajgopal and Shevlin 2002, Knopf et al. 2002), higher leverage (Berger et al. 1997, Coles et al. 2006, Chava and Purnanandam 2010, Gormley et al. 2013, Shue and Townsend 2014), and less cash (Chava and Purnanandam 2010, Gormley et al. 2013).
+Moreover, DeFusco et al. (1990), Guay (1999), Cohen et al. (2000), Rajgopal and Shevlin (2002), Low (2009), Gormley et al. (2013), and Shue and Townsend (2014) report evidence that ESOs inflate cash flow volatility and/or stock return volatility.
+In contrast, Liu and Mauer (2011), Hayes et al. (2012), and Kini and Williams (2012) report evidence that ESOs inflate cash holdings and reduce leverage and stock return volatility.
+Bettis et al. (2010, 2015) caution that performancevesting provisions, which have become more common in recent years, complicate the convexity estimations in many of these studies.
 Furthermore, it is widely recognized that endogeneity clouds the interpretation of some results, so we are wary of making a firm conclusion based on the results in this literature.

 We revisit the effect of stock option volatility on option exercises among executives using a sample constructed to subdue some of the data limitations inherent in many past studies of option exercises.2 In particular, we follow a large set of option grants made between 1994 and 2001 that have reached their expiration dates as of the time of our analysis and focus on "regular" exercises (i.e., exercises not associated with the disappearance of the firm resulting from, e.g., takeovers or mergers) that we can fully reconcile with the original grants.
 The advantage of this approach is that we get valuable information about the options from the original grant filings (including the total number of options granted, years to maturity, and vesting dates) and can track what happens to the options over time.
-Also, our approach allows us to compare the decision to exercise options to contemporaneous decisions not to exercise options, rather than to later decisions to exercise options.
+Also, our approach allows us to compare the decision to exercise options to contemporaneous decisions not to exercise options rather than to later decisions to exercise options.
 Thus, we mitigate the concern caused by systematic time-trends in the covariates.